HIV and Getting Pregnant

 - View all the above options on one page

 It is important to note that the risk of a baby having HIV is based only on the HIV status of the mother.
-If you are a woman livig with HIV and interested in getting pregnant, please also see The Well Project's article Pregnancy and HIV, which provides important information about what to do before you become pregnant, care during pregnancy, labor and delivery, and preventing HIV transmission to your baby.
+If you are a woman livig with HIV and interested in getting pregnant, please also see our fact sheet Pregnancy and HIV, which provides important information about what to do before you become pregnant, care during pregnancy, labor and delivery, and preventing HIV transmission to your baby.

 When choosing to have a child as a person living with HIV, it is important to be an advocate for yourself and your future child.
 Finding the right health care provider who is supportive of your plans to get pregnant is a big first step!
 A friendly health care provider can talk with you about many issues around pregnancy and having children: which conception option is right for you, appropriate HIV treatments for you and/or your partner, whether to disclose your HIV status to others (including other providers, your child's pediatrician, additional friends and family), and how to handle the stigma and fear around living with HIV and being pregnant.